 This business reflects who I am to my core.
-The opportunity to provide homes to people – the place where they will create lifelong memories – is an honor.
+The opportunity to provide homes to people is an honor.
 The opportunity to help people find their careers and thrive is a huge motivator for me.
 It is the opportunity to give to others in the same way people invested their time, talents, and energy in me.

 How and when did you get your start in the industry?